Kacey2k/tf2-Sandbox-Game/README.md

 [Misc Changes]
 - Finishing Class-dependent Message banks
+- Buildings render a level up bar showing how close they are to the next level
+- Buildings have animations for upgrades & destruction
 - Pre-Built Maps!
   - Likely the following maps: Harvest, 2Fort, & Badwater.
 - Map Selection